Camillahannesbo/BDS_MLOPs_Assignment/README.md

 -	Should be able to end up in a dashboard/interface.

 ## Objectives:
-This repository contains all notebooks and local datafiles for the final assignment in the module Data Engineering and Machine Learning Operations in Business (*"MLOPs" in short*).
+This repository contains all notebooks and local data files for the final assignment in the module Data Engineering and Machine Learning Operations in Business (*"MLOPs" in short*).

 The objective of this assignment is to build a prediction system that predicts the electricity prices in Denmark (area DK1) based on weather conditions, previous prices, and the Danish calendar.